San Diego Driving Offense Lawyer

 How Do I Find Out What the Charge Is in a Driving Offense?

 The California vehicle code section is where you can find all the offenses that can be construed as a driving offense.
 Most driving offenses will have some kind of DMV implication on your license.
 You can find most information about the consequences of a vehicle code section violation on your driving record on the DMV website http://www.dmv.ca.gov

-Are Driving Offenses Considered Infractions, Misdemeanors or Felonies?
+Are Driving Offenses Considered Infractions, Misdemeanors, or Felonies?

-Most driving offenses under the vehicle code section are referred to, as infractions, which ultimately have a very minimal impact on your driving record and the penalties you might endure, are minimal as well.
+Most driving offenses under the vehicle code section are referred to, as infractions, which ultimately have a very minimal impact on your driving record, and the penalties you might endure, are minimal as well.
 However, misdemeanors carry harsher penalties than simple infractions and felonies are the most serious of all charges.
-Most misdemeanor driving offenses carry duration of suspension time on your driving privileges.
+Most misdemeanor driving offenses carry a duration of suspension time on your driving privileges.
 While felony driving charges may impact your driving privileges indefinitely.
-Misdemeanor driving offenses are a result of a reckless disregard to public safety.
-However, felony driving offenses are often the most serious consequence of a disregard to public safety, such as an accident resulting in serious bodily injury or death.
+Misdemeanor driving offenses are a result of a reckless disregard for public safety.
+However, felony driving offenses are often the most serious consequence of disregard for public safety, such as an accident resulting in serious bodily injury or death.
 Most felony cases carry penalties that will result in jail time and revocation of your driving privileges.
 Misdemeanor offenses will result in a short suspension time of your driving privileges and a probation period to watch and see if you will commit another crime in the future to enhance your sentencing.

 What Factors Does the Court Look At in Driving Offense Cases?